-Beyond the Pine Ridge, to the southwest, are the ruins of Belize's largest and most important Maya site, Caracol.
+Beyond Mountain Pine Ridge, to the southwest, are the ruins of Belize's largest and most important Maya site, Caracol.
 Once among the most powerful cities in the entire Maya world, this ancient city now lies enshrouded by thick jungle near the Guatemalan border, a 52-mile (much of this very rough) drive from San Ignacio that takes anywhere from three to four hours.Sitting high on the Vaca Plateau, 1650ft above sea...
 Read More